gchq/gaffer-doc/docs/administration-guide/gaffer-stores/map-store.md

 This allows you to implement your own map factory to use different Map implementations like Hazelcast and MapDB.
 However due to the nature of having to query-update-put in order to add a new element other implementations may be slow.
 In addition you can provide you map factory with configuration using the `gaffer.store.mapstore.map.factory.config` store property.

+Other Map Store Properties:

+- `gaffer.store.mapstore.createIndex`: Controls if an index should be created.
+Default is True.
+- `gaffer.store.mapstore.static`: Controls if the Map Store is static (only one instance per JVM).
+Default is False.
+- `gaffer.store.mapstore.map.ingest.buffer.size`: Size of the buffer to use when adding objects in batches.
+Default is 0, i.e. batches are not used.